The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 When the Tuatha de Danann was heading to Ireland, the land’s name was Innisfail.
 The three sisters predicted many incidents that took place.
 So Ogma promised to name the land after one of them, specifically after which sister made the most accurate predictions about the Tuatha de Danann.

 The Celtic triple goddesses are seen once again with the prophecy sisters.
-Some people think that they and the Morrigan, the goddesses of war, may be the same figures under different names due to the shared skilled of prophecy.
+Some people think that they and the Morrigan, the goddesses of war, are the same figures under different names due to the shared skills of prophecy.
 What do you think?

 Brigid, the Celtic Goddess of Hearth and Home, Fire and Light